-The Case of Ruz and Montez-Atacousta Develorative at New Haves.-The extraordi ary arrest and imprisonment of Messas.
-Rula note Montez, at the suit of the Amistad savages, instigated by the abolitionists, will come up to-day hefore Judge Ingles, for further review and examination.
-The same matter will also be abought before, Judge Oakley, to show cause why a discharge from juil should not be ordered.
-It is expected, therefore, that some strange and curious developments will be made relative to the conduct and Integerof the abolitionists-the malignant interference of Lewis Tappan, and the uses to which these savages have been put by the faunties.
+The CARE or ROLE AND MONTER-ATROCIDE DEVELOPMENT AND HAVEN.-The extended ary present and imprimement of Meases.
+Rule mod-Montez, at the suit of the Amistad swarger, instigsted by the abolitonists, will come up to-day has fore Judge Ingles, for further review and examines tion.
+The same matter will also be have, it is before Judge Oakley, to show come why a discharge from juil should not be ordered.
+It is expected, therefore, that some strange and curious developments will be made relative to the conduct and Infigues of the abolitionists-the maliguant interference of Lewis Tappan, and the uses to which these swarges have been path by the farmetics.

-This matter, in connexion with the abolition integrate, is beginning to assume a most revolting and audacious chiracter-a charanter that makes the blood boil and the heart burn.
-On the arrival of these cavages in this country, with their hands crims anned with the blood of averal white mee, they diverse seized upon by a band of faratics, who, under the name of humanity and religion, have been levying contributions up the public while they were proposing to teach these savages the elements of religion and civilization.
-All sorts of integres have been adouted to deceive the public, and to among and harass the foreigners, who hardly escaped with their lives from the Amistad.
-Under the pupiling of the abolitionits, the savages have been made the instruments of crime and wickedness in order to gratify malignity and hate.
-There can be no doubt that their instructors, whoever they are, are tiable to an indictment for subornation of perjury-and we trust that the friends of justice and humanity at New Haven will take speedy steps to inflict the just punishment provided by law against
+6 This matter, in connexion with the abelition infiring, is bigginning to assume a most revolving and analocious character-a heraracter that makes the blood boil and the heart burn.
+On the arrival of the two avages in this country, with their hands arrians sound with the blood of averal white mee, they deer the name of humanity and religion, have been been alopted to describe up blic while they were derive avages in this country, with their hands arrians and with the blood of availar, when, under the name of humanity and religion, have been been alopted to describe the public, while they were flying and the state arrays the elements of religion and civilization.
+All sorts of intrigers have been alopted to describe the public, and to annoy and harras the foreigners, who hardly escaped with their lives from the Amistad.
+Under the puplage of the abolitonist, the sarrays have been node the instruments of crime and wickedness in order to gratify multiging and hate.
+There can be no doubt that their instigators, whoever they are, are inible to an infictment for subornation of perjury-and we trast that the friends of justice and humanity at New Haven will take speedy steps to infilt the just panishment provided by law against unch acts.

 We do not speak at random.
-In this day's paper, is a very important letter from our correspondent at New Haven, whose accurate information, and mesias of judging are of the ampliest kind.
-From his statements every calm mind must be enti-field that the swages have sworn to what they know nothing of and cannot substantiate.
-They are ignorant of the nature of an oath, and cannot be light responsible for what they are made to swear, but their adders and abettors are the guilty parties on whom the rengamon of the laws ought to fell.
+In this day's paper, is a very important letter from our correspondent at New Haven, whose accurate information and mesias of judging are of the number kind.
+From his statements very raim mind must be rate field that the avayes have sovern to what they know nothing of and eannot substantiate.
+They are ignorate of the nature of an outh, and cannot the full repossible for what they are made to require but their adders and abettors are the guilty parties on whom the vengannon of the laws ought to full.

-But this is not all the horrors of the abolition iningues.
-It seems that Jingua and his associates have been furnished sucretly with knives.
+But this is not all the horrors of the abolition intrigues.
+It seems that Jingan and his associates have been translater acquety with knives.
 Who did this?
-Who would do this led is it not likely that those weapons were conveyed to the savages by the same faunties who would suborn them to perhaps, it order to incarcerate Meases.
-Rôiz and Montez?
-Is not this the most probable supposition?
-And it so, for what insent were they furnished with the weapons of murder?
-Was it to make the prison of New Haven as red with the blood of the white man as the decks of the Amitad?
+Who would do this I. Is it not likely that those weapons were conveyed to the savages by the same families who would show them to perjusy, in order to incurce-rate Mears.
+Ruiz and Montez ?
+Is not this the most probable supposition ?
+And it is o, for what infeat were they formished with the weapons of murder ?
+Was it to make the prison of New Haven as red with the blood of the widto man as the decks of the Anistad ?